datalass1/100-days-of-code/README.md

 **Tomorrows plans:** I would like to pick up where I left off and go back to image segmentation and practice.

+### Day 27: 11th May

+**Today's Progress:** It is really challenging to maintain consistency and habitat.
+This past few weeks in a sprint at work to map mangroves using Sentinel 2 imagery has been really interesting but maxed me out.
+I'm also aware that I need to work on my development to Data Scientist.
+So in the spirit of mixing thing up a bit I've decided to do a Kaggle Playground challenge.
+Today I tackled the Titanic predictions dataset.
+It is a really great dataset to get started on Kaggle with and so I have focussed today on Exploratory data analysis aka EDA and visualisation using matplotlib and seaborn.

+**Thoughts:** Visualisation is fun, and enjoying using Pandas so much too.

+**Tomorrows plans:** Get into the Machine Learning bit.

 # Glossary of Data Science Terminology

 **Machine Learning**